 Residents will be able to experience the sounds of the River Irwell, a project that has been developed over the past few months, with the exhibition presenting a series of installations that can be explored across unique acoustic rooms.

-Listeners will be taken through the journey of the river, from the hum of Manchester and Salford city centres to the vibrant life of Kersal Wetlands where nature thrives along the water’s edge.
+Listeners will be taken through the 45-minute journey of the river, from the hum of Manchester and Salford city centres to the vibrant life of Kersal Wetlands where nature thrives along the water’s edge.

 Hayley said: “From the River’s Mouth explores a different aspect of the River Irwell as you walk through and experience the installation.